jeanaica/vercel-dashboard/README.md

-   VITE_ACCESS_TOKEN=[Your Vercel Access Token] VITE_VERCEL_ID=[Your Vercel User or Team ID] VITE_VERCEL_ENDPOINT=https://api.vercel.com/v9/projects
+   VITE_ACCESS_TOKEN=[Your Vercel Access Token] VITE_VERCEL_ID=[Your Vercel User or Team ID] VITE_VERCEL_ENDPOINT=https://api.vercel.com/v9/projects VITE_PERSONAL=[Set as true or false depending if Team ID will be used]

    Replace the bracketed values with your actual Vercel project ID, access token, and user/team ID.